Peter537/Soft1-DB-Eksamensopgave/synopsis.md

 - Has to include CAP theorem
 - The use of data diagrams before the database architecture
 - Should we have a Table of Contents?
 (If so, fix it)
+- 3.1 Relational Database (PostgreSQL) we mention ACID, but we dont use transactions in the code, should we?

 ## Synopsis: Oline Marketplace with Polyglot Persistence